krisiol23/VehicleAPI/README.md

 # VehicleAPI
 Simple cars makes and models database interacting with API.
-Create in FastAPI and sqlalchemy.
+Created in FastAPI and sqlalchemy.

 # Setup
 ```